websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 Now you know what module projects look like, how to build and deploy them, and how to inspect modules at runtime.

-Modules leverage each other's capabilities via APIs like the `Greeting` API.
+Modules leverage each other's capabilities via APIs like the `Greeter` API.
 Liferay uses OSGi Services to define, implement, and consume APIS.
-Next, [APIs as OSGi Services](./apis-as-osgi-services.md) demonstrates *implementing* the `Greeting` API using OSGi services.
+Next, [APIs as OSGi Services](./apis-as-osgi-services.md) demonstrates *implementing* the `Greeter` API using OSGi services.

 ## Additional Information